 Section 319.
 Hurt. – Whoever causes bodily pain, disease or infirmity to any person is said to cause hurt.

 Section 323.
 Punishment for voluntarily causing hurt.—Whoever, except in the case provided for by section 334, voluntarily causes hurt, shall be punished with imprisonment of either description for a term which may extend to one year, or with fine which may extend to one thousand rupees, or with both.

-Additionally, lawyers in Punjab and Haryana High Court make specific factual allegations – apart from under Section 498A – under provisions of –
+Additionally, lawyers in Chandigarh High Court make specific factual allegations – apart from under Section 498A – under provisions of –

 - Protection of Women from Domestic Violence Act; and